Guest post by Laura from She Who Wanders

 Bristol Botanic Gardens

 As part of the Bristol University Campus, the Bristol Botanic Gardens are tended to year-round.
 Separated into several sections including The Mediterranean, Useful Plants and Local Flora there is also an amazing greenhouse to be explored.
-The Grounds are home to nearly 5000 species of plants, and there is also a very charming cafe on the grounds with a patio overlooking the pond.
+The Grounds are home to nearly 5000 species of plants.
+There is also a very charming cafe on the grounds with a patio overlooking the pond.
 The best time to visit the gardens is definitely in Spring/Summer when all the flowers are in bloom.

 S.S Great Britain